observablehq/framework/docs/sql.md

 <div class="tip">

-Since some extensions are autoloading, it can be hard to tell which ones are effectively in use.
-You can inspect the network tab in your browser, or (in preview only), open your browser console and type `DuckDBClientReport()` — this utility offers additional information, such as the path used for self-hosted extensions.
+To tell which extensions are effectively in use on a page, inspect the network tab in your browser, or run the following query: `FROM duckdb_extensions() WHERE loaded;`.

 </div>